Select Page

 Zosia KuczyŃska

-I am the author of two poetry pamphlets with The Emma Press, Pisanki (2017) and With others in your absence (2021).
-My work is featured in Queering the Green: Post-2000 Queer Irish Poetry (Lifeboat Press, 2021).
-I was longlisted for the National Poetry Competition 2022.
+She is the author of Brian Friel’s Models of Influence (Palgrave Macmillan, 2023) and two poetry pamphlets with The Emma Press, Pisanki (2017) and With others in your absence (2021).

 Poetry